Zoster vaccine

 A zoster vaccine is a vaccine that reduces the incidence of herpes zoster (shingles), a disease caused by reactivation of the varicella zoster virus, which is also responsible for chickenpox.

 Shingles provokes a painful rash with blisters, and can be followed by chronic pain (postherpetic neuralgia), as well as other complications.
 Older people are more often affected, as are people with weakened immune systems (immunosuppression).
 Both shingles and postherpetic neuralgia can be prevented by vaccination.

 Two zoster vaccines have been approved for use in people over 50 years old.
 Shingrix (GSK) is a recombinant subunit vaccine which has been used in many countries since 2017.

 Zostavax (Merck), in use since 2006, is an attenuated vaccine which consists of a larger-than-normal dose of chickenpox vaccine.
 Unlike Shingrix, Zostavax is not suitable for people with immunosuppression or diseases that affect the immune system.
 Zostavax was discontinued in the United States in November 2020.

 Shingrix appears to prevent more cases of shingles than Zostavax, although side effects seem to be more frequent.

 Another vaccine, known as varicella vaccine, is used to prevent diseases caused by the same virus.

 Medical uses

 Zoster vaccination is used to prevent shingles and its complications, including postherpetic neuralgia.
 It can be considered a therapeutic vaccine, given that it is used to treat a latent virus that has remained dormant in cells since chicken pox infection earlier in life.
-The two available zoster vaccines are intended for use in people over the age of 50.
-As of 2021 it remained to be confirmed whether a booster dose was required, but the Advisory Committee on Immunization Practices (ACIP) in the United States recommends Shingrix for adults over the age of 50, including those who have already received Zostavax.
+The available zoster vaccine is intended for use in people over the age of 50.
+As of 2021 it was not confirmed whether a booster dose was required, but the Advisory Committee on Immunization Practices (ACIP) in the United States recommends Shingrix for adults over the age of 50, including those who have already received Zostavax.

 Shingrix

 The ACIP voted that Shingrix is preferred over Zostavax for the prevention of zoster and related complications because data showed vaccine efficacy of more than 90% against shingles across all age groups.
-Unlike Zostavax, which is given as a single shot, Shingrix is given as two intramuscular doses, two to six months apart.
+Unlike Zostavax, which is given as a single shot, Shingrix is given as two identical intramuscular doses, two to six months apart.
 Shingrix provides high levels of immunity for at least 7 years after vaccination, but it is possible the vaccine may provide protection for much longer.

-A large randomized clinical trial showed Shingrix reduced the incidence of shingles 96.6% in the 50–59 age group, and 91.3% in those over age 70.
-The absolute decrease in risk of herpes zoster following immunization over three and a half years is 3.3% (3.54% down to 0.28%) while the decrease in the risk of postherpetic neuralgia is 0.3% (0.34% down to 0.06%).
+A large randomized clinical trial showed Shingrix reduced the incidence of shingles 96.6% (relative risk reduction, RRR) in the 50–59 age group, and 91.3% (relative risk reduction, RRR) in those over age 70.
+The absolute decrease in risk (absolute risk reduction, ARR) of herpes zoster following immunization over three and a half years is 3.3% (3.54% down to 0.28%) while the decrease in the risk of postherpetic neuralgia is 0.3% (0.34% down to 0.06%).